 Eight months into the Civil War, Neel writes this letter to his wife Willia, from Austin.
 Weary of governmental responsibilities and impatient to return home, Neel shares his views on a number of issues, including the future prospects of the Confederacy, which he actively supports with money and supplies.

 Unfortunately, we have no letters written in Willia’s hand but she was obviously no stranger to letter writing.
 She maintained an on-going correspondence with her father who was involved in some of the heaviest fighting of the war in Virginia and Maryland.
-Her father wrote often to keep her up to date on his condition and that of her brother, also serving in the Confederate infantry.
+Her father wrote often to keep her up to date on his condition and that her brother, also in the Confederate infantry.
 These letters will be the subject of future posts.

 T.C.
 Neel died in September 1863, and is buried in the Waxahachie Texas Cemetery.